View Categories

 • According to Dr B R Ambedkar, The phrase “Union of States” has been preferred to “Federation of States” for following reasons:

-1. The Indian Federation is not the result of an agreement among the states like the American Federation
+1. The Indian Federation was not formed through an agreement among the states, unlike the American Federation.

-2. The states have no right to secede from the federation.
+2. The states do not have the right to secede from the federation.

-• According to Article 1, the territory of India can be classified into three categories:
+• As per Article 1, the territory of India can be divided into three categories:

 1. Territories of the states